National Asian & Pacific Islander HIV/AIDS Awareness Day

 NIH Office of AIDS Research (OAR) Resources

 • FY 2021–2025 NIH Strategic Plan for HIV and HIV-Related Research (NIH HIV Strategic Plan) The NIH HIV Strategic Plan provides a roadmap for NIH to guide HIV-related research and direct HIV research funding to the highest-priority areas to help end HIV.
-The NIH HIV Strategic Plan includes efforts to mitigate HIV-associated stigma and discrimination among diverse populations and settings as a key area for HIV research.
+The NIH HIV Strategic Plan includes efforts to increase HIV prevention, testing, and treatment and mitigate HIV-associated stigma.

 • This OAR Director’s Blog post describes the importance of raising awareness about HIV among API communities, as well as the need for research that supports culturally tailored interventions for HIV prevention and treatment in API communities.